University of Minnesota Law School, J.D., 2005, Magna Cum Laude

-- Successfully enforced non-compete and confidentiality covenants against departing employee.
+- Successfully enforced non-compete and confidentiality covenants against departing sales employee.

 - Obtained summary judgment on behalf of employer in FMLA case.

-- Prepared and presented training to client's human resources department on discipline and discharge practices and compliance with employment statutes.
+- Prepared and presented training to client human resources departments on discipline and discharge practices and compliance with employment statutes.

-- Responded to and obtained dismissal of numerous administrative charges alleging retaliation discrimination based on race, color, national origin and criminal record.
+- Responded to and obtained dismissal of numerous administrative charges alleging retaliation discrimination based on race, gender, national origin and criminal record.

 - Successfully enforced a confidentiality provision against a terminated employee who set up a competing business.

 - Defended family-owned LLC against departing member's claims seeking buy-out or company dissolution.

 - Defended beverage company against former manager's claims of age and disability discrimination and retaliation under the Iowa Civil Rights Act and discrimination and retaliation under the FMLA.

 - Defended salesperson against sexual harassment and assault claims.

 - March 6, 2019